 29 C.F.R. §1980.101 expressly includes "an individual . . . formerly working for a company" within the definition of "employee."
 Likewise, in Robinson v.
 Shell Oil Co., 519 U.S. 337 (1997), the U.S. Supreme Court held that the term "employees" as used in Title VII's retaliation provisions includes former employees.
-Former employees have been found to be covered under Section 806, even when the alleged protected activity and retaliation occurs postemployment.
+Former employees have been found to be covered under Section 806, even when the alleged protected activity and retaliation occurs post-employment.

 - In Portes v.
-Wyeth Pharmaceuticals, Inc., 2007 WL 2363356 (S.D.N.Y.
+Wyeth Pharmaceuticals, Inc., No. 06 Civ.
+2689, 2007 WL 2363356 (S.D.N.Y.
 Aug.
-20, 2007), the district court concluded that alleged post-employment harassment against a former employee for filing an OSHA complaint after his termination fell within the purview of Section 806, although the court ultimately dismissed the claim because the plaintiff failed to amend his OSHA complaint to include the harassment claim. - In Hunter v.
-Anheuser-Busch Companies, Inc., 2008-SOX-28 (ALJ Apr.
-9, 2008), an ALJ rejected a former employee's claim that the respondent retaliated against him in violation of SOX by not responding to his written request to rehire him.
-The ALJ acknowledged that former employees may be covered in cases involving blacklisting or interference with employment, but that the former employee must demonstrate that he applied to be hired into an existing job vacancy that the respondent was actively trying to fill, or was solicited by the company to apply for rehiring, and that he was not hired for the particular position.
+20, 2007), the district court concluded that alleged post-employment harassment against a former employee for filing an OSHA complaint after his termination fell within the purview of Section 806, although the court ultimately dismissed the claim because the plaintiff failed to amend his OSHA complaint to include the harassment claim. - In Levi v.
+Anheuser-Busch Companies, Inc., ARB No. 08-086, ALJ 2008-SOX-28 (ARB Sept.
+25, 2009), the ARB noted that failure to hire may be an adverse employment action, but held that the employer in this case did not subject the complainant to an adverse employment action because he failed to show that a job vacancy existed for which he was qualified and for which he properly applied.